CoAxLab/LabHacks-1/labhacks.md

 * Not sure how to code something?
 It may have an answer on [stack overflow](https://stackoverflow.com/).
 ##  Generating publication quality figures
 * Data visualization has been made very easy with [matplotlib](https://matplotlib.org) and a library called [seaborn](http://seaborn.pydata.org/index.html)
+* Save your figures in svg, or eps. pngs do not scale well and are impossible to modify.
 ##  Statistical Analysis
 * Learn to love Bayesian statistics, if you don't already.
 [This](http://jakevdp.github.io/blog/2014/03/11/frequentism-and-bayesianism-a-practical-intro/) is an introduction on bayesian vs. frequentism written by [Jake Vanderplas](https://staff.washington.edu/jakevdp/), an astrophysicist and python developer.